jdeng/rbm-mnist/README.md

 `clang++ --std=c++0x -o dbn -g -O2 demo.cc -lz -I /usr/include/GraphicsMagick -lGraphicsMagick++`

-You'll also need to install GraphicsMagick with apt-get before that.
+You'll also need to install GraphicsMagick probably with apt-get before that.

 # Train and Test
+The data fiels are available at http://yann.lecun.com/exdb/mnist/.

 The command line looks like: ./dbn <command> <path-to-mnist-image-file> <path-to-mnist-label-file> where command could be "train", "train-simple", "test", "test-simple", "train-encoder" etc.
 It is highly recommended that you read through demo.cc before running tests.